 Term Definition Bluetooth Pairing Bluetooth pairing occurs when two bluetooth devices exchanged a passkey to form a paired Bluetooth wireless connection.
 Call Alert Privately page an individual by sending an audible tone.
 Carrier Squelch Feature that responds to the presence of an RF carrier by opening or unmuting (turning on) a receiver's audio circuit.
 A squelch circuit silences the radio when no signal is being received so that the user does not have to listen to "noise".
 Central Controller A software-controlled, computer-driven device that receives and generates data for the trunked radios assigned to it.
 It monitors and directs the operations of the trunked repeaters.
 Channel A group of characteristics such as transmit/ receive frequency pairs, radio parameters, and encryption encoding.
-Control Channel In a trunking system, one of the channels that is used to provide a continuous, two- way/data communications path between the central controller and all radios on the system.
-I
+Control Channel In a trunking system, one of the channels that is used to provide a continuous, two-way/data communications path between the central controller and all radios on the system.

-Term Definition C conventional Typically refers to radio-to-radio communications, sometimes through a repeater (see Trunking). - Conventional Scan List A scan list that includes only conventional channels.
-Codeplug A visual tracking marker (a blinking line) that indicates a location on the display.
-Digital Private ine (DPL) A type of coded squelch using data bursts.
+Term Definition Conventional Typically refers to radio-to-radio communications, sometimes through a repeater (see Trunking).
+Conventional Scan List A scan list that includes only conventional channels. СР Codeplug Cursor A visual tracking marker (a blinking line) that indicates a location on the display.
+Deadlock Displayed by the radio after three failed attempts to unlock the radio.
+The radio must be powered off and on prior to another attempt.
+Digital Private Line (DPL) A type of coded squelch using data bursts.
 Similar to PL except a digital code is used instead of a tone.
-D Digital Signal An RF signal that has a pulsed, or discrete, nature, rather than a continuous nature.
-D Dispatcher An individual who has radio system management duties.
-D SP Digital Signal Processing Dynamic Regrouping A feature that allows the dispatcher to temporarily reassign selected radios to a single special channel so they can communicate with each other.
-D SR Dynamic System Resilience E ID Encrypted Integrated Data E SN Electrical Serial Number
+Digital Signal An RF signal that has a pulsed, or discrete, nature, rather than a continuous nature.
+Dispatcher An individual who has radio system management duties.
+DSP Digital Signal Processing

 Term Definition

+Dynamic Regrouping A feature that allows the dispatcher to temporarily reassign selected radios to a single special channel so they can communicate with each other.

+DSR Dynamic System Resilience

+EID Encrypted Integrated Data

+ESN Electrical Serial Number

 Failsoft A feature that allows communications to take place even though the central controller has failed.
 Each trunked repeater in the system transmits a data word informing every radio that the system has gone into failsoft.

 FCC Federal Communications Commission.

 FM Frequency Modulation

-Hang Up p Disconnect.
+Hang Up Disconnect.

-Home screen The first display information after the radio completes its self test.
+Home screen The first display information after the radic completes its self test.

 IV & D Integrated Voice and Data

-KVL /L Key-variable loader: A device for loading encryption keys into the radio.

-LCD Liquid crystal display.

-LED ED Light-emitting diode.

-Li-lon Lithium ion.

-MDC Motorola Data Communication